-The QuartzDesk web application GUI requires a modern JavaScript-enabled browser.
+The QuartzDesk Web Application's GUI requires a modern JavaScript-enabled browser.
 Please make sure JavaScript is enabled and not blocked by third party anti-virus/anti-malware software.

-The QuartzDesk web application has been tested with the following browser versions.
+QuartzDesk Web Application has been tested with the following browser versions.
 These are also the minimum browsers versions required.